 - Help for applicants

 - Community Council and microgrants information: Heriot Community Council

-- More information about the Toddleburn (Heriot) Fund is available on SSE’s website, or by contacting Gareth Shields, Community Funds Manager at SSE, firstname.lastname@example.org, 0141 224 7712
+- More information about the Toddleburn (Heriot) Fund is available on SSE’s website, or by contacting Colin McMillan, Community Investment Manager at SSE, Colin.McMillan@sse.com or call 01738 344360

-- For advice on running your group or project contact your local Third Sector Interface: Borders Third Sector Partnership.
+- For advice on running your group or project contact your local Third Sector Interface: Borders Third Sector Interface

 - The Scottish Council for Voluntary Organisations (SCVO) provides a range of useful resources for setting-up a voluntary organisation or running your organisation.
 It also helps organisations develop their digital potential.

-- The Fund is provided by Greencoat UK Wind.
+- The fund is provided by Shroders Greencoat.

 - If you would like to receive a copy of the Fund minutes from a previous meeting please contact the Fund Advisor.